 O&P Research III contains the last milestones of the research project, including creation, polishing, and presenting posters and written manuscripts.
 This class meets periodically when students present their work to each other and faculty for critique.
 Upon approval by their Research Advisor, students prepare posters of their projects to display at the annual Health Professions Research Day attended by numerous members of multiple health care professions from around the region.
 Final master's papers are also due in this course.

-Course Director: Steffie Tomson
+Credit: 2 semester hours Course Director: Sally Kenworthy